ciatph/firebase-users-admin/README.md

 The following docker-compose commands build small `client` and `server` images targeted for creating optimized dockerized apps running on self-managed production servers.
 An **Nginx** service serves the frontend `client` on port `3000`.
 The `server`, running on a separate **Nodejs (pm2)** service, is also served by the client's Nginx service in a reverse proxy on port `3001`.
 Hot reload is not available when editing source codes from `/client/src` or `/server/src`.

 1. Install and set up the required **client** and **server** environment variables as with the required variables on [**Docker for Localhost Development**](#docker-for-localhost-development).
 2. Build the client and server docker services for production deployment.
    - `docker-compose -f docker-compose-prod.yml build`
 3. Create and start the containers.
    - `docker-compose -f docker-compose-prod.yml up`
 4. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
    - `docker exec -it server-prod npm run seed`
-5. Launch the dockerized (prod) client app on
+5. Launch the dockerized (prod) client app on `http://localhost:3000`
-`http://localhost:3000`
-6. Launch the dockerized (prod) server app's API documentation on
+6. Launch the dockerized (prod) server app's API documentation on `http://localhost:3001/docs`
-`http://localhost:3001/docs`
 7. Stop and remove containers, networks, images and volumes:
    - `docker-compose -f docker-compose-prod.yml down`

 #### Option #2 - Client and Server Bundled in (1) Image and Service

 The following docker-compose commands build a small `server` image targeted for creating an optimized dockerized Express app running on self-managed production servers.
 The frontend `client` is served in an a static directory using the Express static middleware.

 1. Install and set up the required **client** and **server** environment variables as with the required variables on [**Docker for Localhost Development**](#docker-for-localhost-development).
    - > **INFO:** This build method requires CORS checking dissabled, since the client and server will run on the same port (3001).
      > - Disable CORS by setting `ALLOW_CORS=0` in the **.env** file to avoid `Same Origin` errors.
 2. Build the client and server docker services for production deployment.
    - `docker-compose -f docker-compose-app.yml build`
 3. Create and start the containers.
    - `docker-compose -f docker-compose-app.yml up`
 4. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
    - `docker exec -it firebase-users-admin-app npm run seed`
-5. Launch the dockerized (prod) client + server app on
+5. Launch the dockerized (prod) client + server app on `http://localhost:3000`
-`http://localhost:3000`
-6. Launch the dockerized (prod) client + server app API documentation on
+6. Launch the dockerized (prod) client + server app API documentation on `http://localhost:3001/docs`
-`http://localhost:3001/docs`
 7. Stop and remove containers, networks, images and volumes:
    - `docker-compose -f docker-compose-app.yml down`

-## Pre-built Server Docker Image
+## Pre-built Server Docker Image App

 The `server` component of **firebase-users-admin** is available as a stand-alone docker image on Docker Hub with customizable environment variables (.env file).

 The server also serves the pre-built `client` website from a static directory using the `express.static()` middleware, following the build instructions from [**Option #2 - Client and Server Bundled in (1) Image and Service**](#option-2---client-and-server-bundled-in-1-image-and-service).

+> [!WARNING]
+> While the pre-built Docker image runs both **client** and **server** apps, the **client** only works for this code repository at **ciatph/firebase-users-admin**, since it uses the repository's specific Firebase config settings during **client** (React) build.

 ### Steps

-1. Pull the (production) **/server** [docker image](https://hub.docker.com/repository/docker/ciatphdev/firebase-users-admin-app) from Docker Hub.
+1. Pull the (production) **/server** [Docker image](https://hub.docker.com/repository/docker/ciatphdev/firebase-users-app) from Docker Hub.
+   - Find the latest version tag from https://hub.docker.com/r/ciatphdev/firebase-users-app, i.e., `v1.1.5`
-   `docker pull ciatphdev/firebase-users-admin-app:v1.1.2`
+   - `docker pull ciatphdev/firebase-users-app:v1.1.5`
+   - **NOTE:**
 2. Create a `.env` file.
    - Read [**Installation - server #3**](#server) for more information.
    - Replace the variables accordingly in the `.env` file.
 Set `ALLOW_CORS=0` to allow `Same Origin` requests.
 Read [**Option #2 - Client and Server Bundled in (1) Image and Service**](#option-2---client-and-server-bundled-in-1-image-and-service) for more information.
       ```